bosnet/sebak/README.md

-# SIBAK
+# SEBAK

-Sibak is the core node for crypto-currency blockchain.
+Sebak is the core node for crypto-currency blockchain.